BlueQuartzSoftware/DREAM3D/Documentation/Developer/DevelopmentNotes.md

 Figure out how to write an XDMF file that has a non-conformal mesh, ie, 2 triangles so the user can extract single grains.
 This can be solved with the use hyperslabs in the XDMF file.
 DREAM3D needs a class that can properly write those hyperslabs

-## Export Binary File
-We should be able to export any of the arrays into a raw binary file for import into other analysis programs.

 ## Parallelize Synthetic Generators
 Initial threading of PackPrimaryGrains was performed using the parallel\_for() construct from the Threading Building Blocks (TBB) package.
 We are achieving a decent speed up on multi-core hardware.
 We could probably realize more speed ups just using more efficient algorithms.